gadget-framework/gadget2/docs/userguide.md

 #### rho

 This is the resizing multiplier for the step length of the search made by the algorithm.
-The Hooke & Jeeves algorithm works by taking ”steps” from one estimate of a optimum, to another (hopefully better) estimate of the optimum.
-Taking big steps gets to the minimum more quickly, at the risk of ’stepping over’ an excellent point.
+The Hooke & Jeeves algorithm works by taking "steps" from one estimate of a optimum, to another (hopefully better) estimate of the optimum.
+Taking big steps gets to the minimum more quickly, at the risk of 'stepping over' an excellent point.
 When no improvements to the minimum can be made by taking steps of the current length, the step length is reduced by multiplying it by rho.

+\bigskip
 Small values of rho correspond to big step length changes, which make the algorithm run more quickly.
 However, there is a chance that these big changes will accidentally overlook a promising point, leading to